Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-homemade easy gluten free high protein granola recipe on a baking sheet
+Homemade high protein granola on a baking sheet.

 Sweet, crunchy granola has always been one of my favorite breakfasts.
-But it took me a while to realize that just because it’s called granola doesn’t make it healthy – quite the opposite sometimes.
-Store-bought granola can be healthy, but many brands are packed with sugar, high fructose corn syrup, and preservatives, and are more like a dessert than a healthy way to start the day.
+But it took me a while to realize that just because it’s called granola doesn’t make it healthy.
+Sure, some store-bought granola can be healthy, but many are packed with sugar, high fructose corn syrup, and preservatives—more like dessert!

 Latest Recipe Video!